daniele99999999/CountryFlags/README.md

 ## License

-SurveyQuestions it's available under MIT License.
+CountryFlags it's available under MIT License.
 See LICENSE file for more information